 Why we name our Summer Day Camp 2-in-1?
 Because we combine ACADEMICS and FUN in one amazing program throughout the summer months!
-We design this program with busy family schedules in mind - you can join us for just one week or stay with us for the whole 7 weeks.
+We design this program with busy family schedules in mind - you can join us for just two weeks or stay with us for the whole 7 weeks.

 Check out this year's camp Tentative Schedule.

 Designed particularly for students aged 12 - 14 who require further support in their English as a Second Language learning.
 Our classes follow the ESL curriculum and also incorporate many other interactive activities during the studies to enhance the 4 main skills in mastering a language: reading, writing, speaking and listening.

 Details for 2019 ESL Junior Camp will be announced in February/March 2019.

 We run 2 sessions of Secondary School Credit Courses during the summer.
 The first session usually begins at the start of July and the second one around the start of August.
 Full day instructions from 9:30AM to 3:45PM with a lunch break in between.